WorkerFramework/worker-framework/worker-core.md

  - store.writes: the number of write requests to the DataStore.
  - store.reads: the number of read requests to the DataStore.
  - store.errors: the number of errors encounted by the DataStore.
- - store.bytesRx: the number of bytes downloaded from the DataStore.
- - store.bytesTx: the number of bytes uploaded to the DataStore.
  - queue.received: the number of messages received by the WorkerQueue.
  - queue.published: the number of messages published by the WorkerQueue.
  - queue.rejected: the number of messages rejected by the WorkerQueue.